Discover how easy it is to gain control of your life again

 Around the world, we have seen an increase in the frequency of natural disasters in the last few years.
 From hurricanes and tornadoes to flooding and earthquakes to the increase in widespread wildfires, each of these emergency situations comes with the risk of extended power outages and potential displacement.
 For most people, power outages are a mere inconvenience.
 However, for people who are dependent on supplemental oxygen, power outages and other emergency situations can be life-threatening.
 In order to avoid running out of oxygen, supplemental oxygen users must plan ahead and prepare for emergency situations.
 For people who rely on medical oxygen, avoiding treatment disruption during a disaster must be a top priority.

-Perhaps because of the destruction that recent natural disasters have left in their aftermath, a recent National Household Survey released by the Federal Emergency Management Agency (FEMA) survey estimates that approximately 57% of the American public have taken three or more basic actions to prepare for an emergency and 94% have taken at least one action to prepare.
+Most people are well aware of the destruction that recent natural disasters have left in their aftermath.
+For people who rely on supplemental oxygen, watching how these emergency situations have impacted people with health problems is a real wake up call.
+Perhaps this is why a recent National Household Survey released by the Federal Emergency Management Agency (FEMA) estimates that approximately 57% of the American public have taken three or more basic actions to prepare for an emergency and 94% have taken at least one action to prepare.
 Generally speaking, people living in areas with a higher risk of certain disasters are better prepared.
 If you require oxygen therapy, your risk is automatically higher, so it is smart to prepare now.

 Kobayashi, M. Hanagama, S. Yamanda, M. Yanai.
 Home oxygen therapy during natural disasters: lessons from the great East Japan earthquake.
 European Respiratory Journal Apr 2012, 39 (4) 1047-1048; DOI: 10.1183/09031936.00149111.